RasaHQ/spaCy-integration-demo/readme.md

-"i program using go"              # [go] is now a PROGLANG entity "i want to talk about python 3.6" # [python 3.6] is now a PYTHON entity "i code with node"                # [node] is now a JAVASCRIPT entity "i live in amsterdam"             # no entity detected
+"i program using go"              # [go] is now a PROGLANG entity "i want to talk about python 3.6" # [python 3.6] is now a PYTHON entity "i code with node"                # [node] is now a JAVASCRIPT entity "i live in Amsterdam"             # no entity detected "i program with python and go"    # [python] is now ORG, go is PROGLANG
 ```

 ## Usecase